International Automotive Safety Standards

 - Eliminating redundant testing and calibration that have no added safety benefit;

 - Reducing record keeping, data process and oversight resources;

 - Reducing administration/retrofitting costs for consumers relocating between countries; and

 - Moving transportation of automobiles and auto parts across international borders more efficiently.

 The European Commission is already actively promoting the use of ECE automotive safety standards around the world, including through its free trade agreements.
 To help ensure that FMVSS are also accepted internationally we have proposed that the United States:

 - Proactively seek acceptance of FMVSS regulations worldwide;

-- Explicitly include acceptance of U.S. and other globally-recognized regulations in all U.S. free trade agreements; and
+- Explicitly include acceptance of U.S. and other globally-recognized regulations in all new and exisiting U.S. free trade agreements.

 This is intended to match the vigor with which the EU has been pursuing its standards globally on behalf of its vehicle industries, and is not in any way intended to supplant the acceptance of ECE safety standards.
 In fact, as noted above, we recommend countries accept vehicles certified to both FMVSS and ECE regulations.